- 1 Snap caps vs Dummy Rounds, why use them?

 Besides using them to practice some drills, dummy rounds are also used to test the cycling and ejection functions without having to go to the range.

-Advantage of using snap caps and dummy rounds.
+Advantage of using snap caps or dummy rounds.

 The main advantage is that you can practice your skills at home and you do not need to go to the range, and you do not risk a negligent discharge.